AlonGersh/AlonGersh.github.io/README.md

 #### *B.Sc., magna cum laude, Biochemistry, Food Science & Biotechnology*

 ## **And when I don't work...**
-I Enjoy playing the guitar, exploring new cooking techniques, dance swing and hike
+I Enjoy playing the guitar, exploring new cooking techniques, dance swing and hike and read.

 #### I learned how to build this site from [Gabor Szabo](https://szabgab.com/)